YakkaFoob/vac-finder/README.md

 # VAC Finder
-Be petty and find a player's similar VACed friends.
+Use language processing to find a player's alternate accounts used to evade VAC bans.

 ## Setup